Hole-initiated melting process of thin films: Discussions

-In the last case with $\overline{r_0}=20$, the liquid in the system will stay in uniform channel shape up to $V_\text{m}^\text{open}$, where complete melting starts.
-A closed liquid concave is only possible after that, hence absolutely unstable in the sense of melting.
+In the case with $\overline{r_0}=20$, the liquid in the system remains a symmetric rim up to $T_\text{m}^\text{open}$. ``Closed'' shape is only possible after that, hence absolutely unstable in the sense of melting.